siemens/ix/packages/documentation/docs/controls/_pane_styleguide.md

 2. Full width (top/bottom)

 ## Behavior
-- **Interaction**: Inline panes take a bar appearance when collapsed containing the title and the expand button.
-Users can expand inline panes by pressing on the expand button.
+- **Interaction**: Inline panes have a bar appearance when collapsed that contain both the title and the expand button.
+Users expand inline panes by pressing on the expand button.
 To expand floating panes, users typically click on a button or another interactive component within the main content.
-They can close floating panes by either pressing on the button on the right side of the header or clicking outside of the pane area.
+They close floating panes by either pressing on the button on the right side of the header or clicking outside the pane area.
 This removes the pane from their view.
 - **Overflow**: When content extends the available space within the pane, scrollbars appear.
-The header stays fixed at the top while users can scroll the content area.
+Headers stay fixed at the top allowing users to scroll the content area.
+We like to avoid overfilling panes with content to remove the need for scrolling.
 - **Stacking**: When users expand multiple panes within a pane layout, panes are stacked.
-- **Placement**: We typically fit a pane layout within the complete content area of a page bounded by the applications header on top and the navigation menu on the left.
+- **Placement**: We typically fit a pane layout within the complete content area of a page bounded by the application header on top and the navigation menu on the left.
 - **Responsiveness**: On large and medium size screens, all panes have a maximum width or height of `50%` of the screen.
-On small screens, all panes have full width and expand to full height.
-The header and navigation menu are visible.
+On small screens, all panes have full width and expand to full height, but the header and navigation menu remain visible.
 We show collapsed left and right panes on the top and bottom for a more efficient use of space.

 ![Pane small viewport](https://www.figma.com/file/wEptRgAezDU1z80Cn3eZ0o/iX-Pattern-Illustrations?type=design&node-id=1680-26548&mode=design&t=iP7h44Wf17P209P7-4)

 1. Inline panes in collapsed state
 2. Inline or floating pane in expanded state
-3. Opened nav menu
+3. Opened navigation menu

 ## States
 Panes have two states: collapsed and expanded.
 The appearance of the states varies between variants and screen sizes.

 ## Dos and Don'ts
-- Do use to organize the content and guide users' attention
+- Do use panes to organize your content and guide your users' attention
-- Do use to display different views within the single screen
+- Do use panes to display different views within a single screen
-- Do use to expand or collapse the content to hide or reveal specific content
+- Do use panes to expand/collapse content or hide/reveal content
-- Don't use for small amount of content
+- Don't use panes for a small amount of content
-- Don't use for content that should always be visible to the user
+- Don't use panes for content that should stay visible
-- Don't fit oversized content to avoid the need for scrolling

 ## Related patterns